 To help you get started, we’ve put together a list of the best paid, free, and open-source Linux monitoring tools currently out there.

 The software is based on a lightweight agent.
-One great feature is automated discovery, which observes your servers and collects metrics.
-It also offers alert and log reports in a single pane so you can easily identify and optimize poorly performing servers.
+One of our favorite features is automated discovery, which observes your servers and collects any metrics it finds.
+You can also set alerts and view log reports in a single pane so you can easily identify and optimize poorly performing servers.

 - Anomaly detection on any Linux performance metric

 - Easy setup and automation support; a hosted service

 - Automatic discovery of services running on Linux servers

 - Linux process monitoring limited to the top 10 running processes by CPU/memory